 Picture by Authority Dental under CC 2.0 license

-If you visit your dental office regularly this is the most common procedure you undergo.
-According to the study done by the Delta Dental Plans Association 58% of Americans have a check-up at least once a year.
-Such a visit helps make sure you are on top of your oral health game.
+If you visit your dental office regularly, this is the most common procedure you undergo.
+According to a study by the Delta Dental Plans Association, 58% of Americans have a check-up at least once a year.
+Such a visit helps ensure you are on top of your oral health.

 Periodic exams are conveniently recommended twice a year.
 This is true for both adults and children.